A look into some of the fine properties of functions with bounded $\mathscr A$-variation

 The following lemma provides an elementary estimate for the localized $m$-Riesz potential of a positive Radon measure $\mu$ on annuli, weighted with an appropriate scaling.
-The proof is essentially identical to that in~\cite[Lem.~5.11]{kohn1979new-estimates-f}, but we present it again here for the benefit of the reader. \begin{lemma} Let $\mu \in \Mcal^+(\Omega)$ and suppose that $B_1 \subset \Omega$.
-Then, for any positive integer $m$ it holds
+The proof is identical to that in~\cite{kohn1979new-estimates-f}*{Lem.~5.11}. \begin{lemma} Let $\mu \in \Mcal^+(\Omega)$ and suppose that $B_1 \subset \Omega$.
+Then, for any $m \in \N$ it holds that

-\end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:Kohnpotential}] We assume that ${\theta}^{*(n-1)}(\mu,0) < \infty$, since otherwise the estimate is trivially true.
-For $0 < t < 1$, let $F:[0,1] \to W$ be the cumulative distribution function of $\mu$ centred around $0$, namely